dwaite/multipass/draft-waite-multipass-retrieval.md

 cnf
 :    REQUIRED.
 Used to provide proof-of-possession of the holder to the verifier.
 It is RECOMMENDED that this be a public key in the form of a point on the P-256 curve.

+The JWT may also contain the following additional claim:

 cdv
 :    OPTIONAL.
-Used to provide cryptographic verification of credentials.
+A key the issuer may have used for integrity and non-repudiation of credentials.

 Issuer statements MAY provide additional information.
 This additional information MUST NOT contain identity information of the subject, or be usable to uniquely identify the subject or correlate the subject across multiple verifiers.